coreos/picker/doc/state.md

 and other allocator API redesigns in Rust are complete and stable, improving it mostly takes the form of manually adding `Drop` implementations.

+### Allocation
+The biggest pain point of the rust-uefi library is currently allocation.
+In general, any memory rust-uefi allocates via UEFI's `AllocatePool` or `AllocatePages` functions must be manually freed by the library consumer.
+The current plan to improve this situation is to implement wrapper structs in rust-uefi for any data structures that require allocation.
+This will allow rust-uefi to implement `Drop` for all of these structs, in turn removing the need for library consumers to manually free them.

 ## picker's behavior
 On boot, picker attempts to read the GPT header from the disk picker was booted from.
 If the disk contains a valid GPT header, it then determines what, if any, the next gptprio partition to try is.